 For me it was a decision about the dignity of my elders.
-I made the decisions I made with my heart, and with the information I had at the time.
+I made the decisions I made with my heart and with the information I had at the time.
 As times change, this situation will likely become scrutinized more closely.
-Add the right to vote to the list of issues the tsunami of aging boomers will be shining a light on.
-Where do dignity and rights stop and the ability to make an informed decision end?
+Add the right to vote to the pressing list of issues the tsunami of aging boomers will force us to deal with.